 Colon cancer encompasses various types, each with unique characteristics and implications for patient management.
 The most common types of colon cancer include adenocarcinoma, squamous cell carcinoma, neuroendocrine tumors, and mucinous carcinoma.
 Techniques including Western blots, ELISA, flow cytometry, co-immunoprecipitation, and immunohistochemistry can distinguish among the different types of colon cancer and provide vital information about cell proliferation and disease progression, which is critical for the early detection, prognosis/monitoring, and treatment of the disease.

-NeoBiotechnologies proudly offers a comprehensive selection of antibodies for colon cancer research (see the table below), with a particular emphasis on IHC-validated antibodies.
+NeoBiotechnologies proudly offers a comprehensive selection of antibodies targeting colon cancer protein markers (see the table below), with a particular emphasis on IHC-validated antibodies.
 Our antibodies are rigorously validated for specificity, ensuring precise and reliable results.

 - Carcinoembryonic Antigen (CEA): one of the most well-known biomarkers for colorectal cancer.
 Elevated levels of CEA in the blood can be indicative of colorectal cancer and are often used for monitoring treatment response and disease recurrence.